EGJSERVICES/EGJ-SERVICES-GROUP/README.md

     }

     function getAIResponse(message) {
-      // Placeholder: In a real scenario, call your ChatGPT API here. return "I'm here to help!
-Could you please provide more details about your inquiry?";
+      // This is a placeholder.
+For a real implementation, integrate with ChatGPT or another AI service. return "I'm here to help!
+Could you please provide more details about your question?";
     }

     function toggleChatbot() {